rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 It is clear that icons were sometimes idolatrous -- like the golden calf -- or sometimes sacred -- like the golden cherubims.
 Importantly, icons were never mundane.
-Any icon -- including your fellow human beings -- should never be worshipped, but can be honored and respected (venerated).
+Any icon, including your fellow human beings, should never be worshipped, but can be honored and respected (venerated).